 From his first day of freedom, Reese has been the loveliest dog who has brought a happy spirit to our home.
 He demonstrated that he was house-trained as soon as he was given the chance to go outside to do his “business.”
 He found an available dog bed within a few hours and settled in for a relaxed nap.
 He enjoyed a walk around his new neighborhood, and sniffing the smells in his new backyard.
 He discovered a few squirrels to chase, although they are quick enough to escape easily.
 He has met new dog companions during our daily walks and is expanding his social circle.
 And although he was very vocal in his shelter kennel, he rarely barks now.
 Next time you visit a shelter, consider meeting one of our seniors.
 All they want is the opportunity to find that special person who can look beyond the age on their kennel card into their heart.
 Maybe the lucky dog you take home will make YOU feel lucky, too.

 Her Majesty Adeline is a 3 month old Vietnamese Potbelly pig who has been with San Gabriel Valley Humane society since mid-November.
 Adeline was seized by the SGVHS as part of an animal cruelty investigation, as we believed her life to be in imminent danger.
 After taking possession of Adeline, the staff at San Gabriel worked tirelessly to make sure she was happy and healthy, as it became clear she was only a piglet.
-Spending extra funds to supply Adeline with the correct piglet specific diet, SGVHS will continue to give her the TLC she needs to be adopted into a loving home.
+Spending extra funds to supply Adeline with the correct piglet specific diet, SGVHS continued to give her the TLC she needed.
+Adeline was adopted and now is living the life of a pampered pig!

 HER MAJESTY ADELINE